influx6/relay/readme.md

             tag: commandWatch #the plugin to use
             config: # a map of usable values, plugin defined
               path: "./static/less"
-            args: # optional arguments but needed in this plugins case
+            args: # optional arguments but needed in this plugins use case
               - lessc ./static/less/main.less ./static/css/main.css
               - lessc ./static/less/svg.less ./static/css/svg.css
       ```